EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 EDHOC authenticated with static Diffie-Hellman keys is very similar to EDHOC authenticated with signature keys.
 Instead of signature authentication keys, U and V have Diffie-Hellman authentication keys called G_U and G_V, respectively.
 This means that the credentials (certificates, RPK) must include a public key that can be used for Diffie-Hellman.
 The authentication is provided by a MAC computed from an ephemeral-static ECDH shared secret which enables  significant reductions in message sizes.

-In the following subsections only the differences compared to EDHOC authenticated with asymmetric signature keys are described.
-EDHOC authenticated with asymmetric Diffie-Hellman keys is illustrated in {{fig-asym-dh}}.
+In the following subsections only the differences compared to EDHOC authenticated with signature keys are described.
+EDHOC authenticated with static Diffie-Hellman keys is illustrated in {{fig-asym-dh}}.

 ~~~~~~~~~~~
 Party U                                                       Party V